Search results for: “startup”

 • Identified non-defense markets and rough sizing for VC-backed defensetech startup seeking revenue diversification and means to scale up production faster (as proof point for government sales discussions)

-• Evaluated healthcare market as opportunity for VC-backed AI SaaS startup and prioritized specific segments to target vs. avoid given firm’s existing technology stack, opportunity size, and additional development needed
+• Evaluated healthcare market opportunities for VC-backed AI SaaS startup and identified segments to prioritize given opportunity size and firm’s capabilities

 Stir (2021 – 2023; San Francisco): Product & Data Science/AI Lead